pocomane/glua/Readme.md

 The code that actually embed and extract the script is [binject](kttps://github.com/pocomane/binject), so refer to it for option and usage details.
-We just note that setting the define `BINJECT_ARRAY_SIZE` to zero, you can force the script to be appended at end of the executable, so you can edit the executable directly.
+We just note that setting the define `BINJECT_ARRAY_SIZE` to `1`, you can force the script to be appended at end of the executable, so you can edit the executable directly.

 The file `glued.exe` will be generate containing the script.
 When executed, the